SausanCantik/descriptive-stats-phenotype-data/README.md

 # descriptive-stats-phenotype-data
-this script is under development
+this script is under development.